deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *.
 Highest variation in Actual and Predicted prices for Cars in "New" condition.*

 *•	Model does a great job closely following the actual prices by Manufacturer (Plotted in the Jupyter Notebook)*

-*•	**ACCURACY:** 33% of car prices are predicted within 5% range of actual prices, 50% of the car prices are predicted within 10%       range and 63% within 15% range.*

 *•	Create a web Interface for Used car Dealers where they can input the Car data and get the Price of the car using this model*